 • Yellow or "Minimal": Most indoor business operations open with modifications

-Currently, Santa Clara County is in the red tier.
+Currently, Santa Clara County is in the orange tier.
 Over time, as Santa Clara County controls transmission and moves up the tiers toward yellow, it’s possible there may be conflicts between State and County requirements.
 In this case, it’s always the more restrictive requirement that needs to be followed.
 To learn more, click here.

 To access our County’s Public Health website, click here.